wp-plugins/jumpple/readme.txt

 1. Check your email for login details to your Jumpple account.

-1. Log in to your jummple.com security account to set up notifications and manage your account.
+1. Log in to your [Jumpple security account](http://www.jummple.com) to set up notifications and manage your account.